All Star Jam. photo: P. Vankevich/Ocracoke Observer

 Lanky Lou.
 Photo: C. Leinbach/Ocracoke Observer

-That sums up how the Ocracoke Folk Festival 2026 rolled.
+That sums up how the Ocracoke Folk Festival 2026 rolled on the Berkley Manor and Ocracoke Preservation Society grounds.
 Here are some of the highlights.

 The festival’s lineup was again a mix of new-to-the-festival performers and others from previous years with a mix of folk, bluegrass, country and music from Scotland, Ireland and France.

-A fan favorite in 2024, the Rev. Robert Jones Sr. of Detroit returned with his mix of blues guitar, storytelling and a versatile manner for emulating various techniques.
+A fan favorite in 2024, the Rev. Robert B. Jones Sr. of Detroit returned with his mix of blues guitar, storytelling and a versatile manner for emulating the singing and guitar styles by famous performers.

 Jeff Little Trio returned once again with Jeff on piano, Steve Lewis on guitar and banjos, and Luke Little on mandolin.
 The trio spins a nice combination of Blue Ridge Mountain-style, bluegrass and Appalachian music.

-Perennial favorite island storyteller Donald Davis was joined by bilingual storyteller Jasmine Cardenas, a Colombian American from Chicago, who also gave presentations to Ocracoke School students.
+Perennial favorite island storyteller Donald Davis was joined by bilingual storyteller Jasmin Cardenas, a Colombian American from Chicago, who also gave presentations to Ocracoke School students.

 Lipbone Redding filled in with an impromptu set on Saturday with Barefoot Wade because Sweet Megg was delayed by a ferry cancelation.